Improving welfare standards for chickens

 The lack of progress with Australian animal welfare laws shows that we can’t rely on government regulation to protect chickens from suffering.
 So instead of targeting the government, the BCA campaign calls on food businesses and retailers to lead the charge in improving chicken welfare in the Australian meat industry.
 The BCA offers a pathway for businesses to align with the expectations of Australian consumers, while also promoting transparency about their progress and actions.

-Slow grow chickens on top of a hay bale inside a BCC approved farm in the UK
+Slow grow chickens on top of a hay bale inside a Better Chicken Commitment approved farm in the UK.

 RSPCA UK have endorsed the Better Chicken Commitment, raising the standards of chicken welfare across the United Kingdom.